Dell-Networking/ansible-dellos-docs/README.md

 # ansible-dellos-docs
-Dell EMC Networking Ansible Documentation
+This repository contains the Dell EMC Ansible documentation.

+(c) 2017-2020 Dell Inc. or its subsidiaries.
+All rights Reserved.